 When streaming from a large venue, you should connect your sound input to the PA system.
 The master of ceremonies and the students will speak through the PA system, so getting high quality sound this way is half the job.
 In this case, you may want to use XLR cables, which are a standard for professional quality audio.

 Now that the PA system is covered, you might want to consider crowd noise as well.
 You have the option of keeping it to a minimum or even absent.
 In case you want to add some flavour to your stream, you can include crowd noise as well by using a different microphone.
-In either case, crowd noise levels should be well below the speakers.
+In either case, crowd noise levels should be well below the speakers when you live stream graduation ceremonies.

 With the cameras and microphones out of the way, let’s talk about the other equipment you’ll be needing for a successful graduation ceremony live stream.
 You will also need a computer or an encoding device, storage cases, cables and other things along the way.
 It can be difficult to keep track of all these bits and pieces so it’s a good idea to ask the event organizers for a small bit of space to store all of it safely.